sejopi/simple-infoz/README.md

 - tonetags are not obligated, but i might ask u if i interpreted what ure saying as a lil confusing to me

-- ILL NEVER go to the mcyt area, uhm simply its a personal problem.
+- ILL NEVER go to the mcyt area personally

-- pls dont copy my skins / no inspo with or without my permission (god forbid u developing ur own creativity :o(
+- pls dont colorpicking / copy my skins / no inspo with or without my permission (god forbid u developing ur own creativity :o(

 - i tolerate **crowns** & **compliments**! :oD